Florida Sex Crime Attorneys

 Getting arrested for a sex offense such as indecent exposure or soliciting a prostitute can be a humiliating experience, and the fear of such an act becoming public knowledge might drive you to confess and plead guilty to put the matter behind you as quickly and quietly as possible.
 Before you make any decision, however, consider talking to a criminal defense attorney first.
 There might be reasons why the charges against you shouldn’t stick or ways to avoid a conviction or serious penalties for a sex crime.
 Also, it’s critical to know that pleading guilty to certain sex offenses can get you placed on the sex offender registry, where the offense will be made public and follow you wherever you go for the rest of your life.

-If you’ve been charged with a sex crime in Florida, call Meldon Law to review your case with a knowledgeable and dedicated Florida criminal defense attorney.
+If you’ve been charged with a sex crime in Florida, call Meldon Law to review your case with a knowledgeable and dedicated Florida sex crime attorney.
 We’ll let you know your options and help you with a strategy to get the best possible outcome in your particular circumstances.

 What Are Sex Crimes in Florida?